-ESL 282B Fundamentals of Composition II 3 units
+ESL 282B Fundamentals of Composition II 3 units 54 lecture hours

 Continuation of ESL 282A.
 Write essays on a variety of basic academic readings.
 Introduction to basics of MLA.
 Prepares student for ESL 105 or ENGL 105.

 ESL Non-Credit Classes